 Comments: One commenter noted that the Plan regards research on health and function as critical to well-being across the lifespan, but it does not define lifespan.

 Discussion: We intended “across the lifespan” to mean for persons of all ages.
-We believe that lifespan issues may be studied cross-sectionally (health issues tend to be different for people of different ages and with different disabilities) and they may be studied longitudinally (an individual's health issues change over time but may be affected by lifestyle and directed interventions).
+We believe that lifespan issues may be studied cross-sectionally (health issues tend to be different for people of different ages and with different disabilities) and they may be studied longitudinally (an individual's health Start Printed Page 20311issues change over time but may be affected by lifestyle and directed interventions).
 We would welcome well-designed research and development projects with either (or another) focus.

 Comments: One commenter suggested that community living and participation as a domain does not sufficiently reflect the importance of social relationships.

 Discussion: We are committed to people with disabilities being both in the community and part of the community.
 We welcome applications that design and evaluate interventions that go beyond physical integration to achieving social inclusion and interpersonal relationships.